tari-project/tari-dan/applications/tari_watcher/README.md

 ### Quickstart

 Initialize the project with `tari_watcher init` and start it with `tari_watcher run`.
-Edit the newly generated `config.toml` to enable notifications on channels such as Mattermost and Telegram.Make sure to have started up `tari_validator_node` once previously to have a node directory set up, default is `tari_validator_node -- -b data/vn1`.
+Edit the newly generated `config.toml` to enable notifications on Mattermost and Telegram.
+Make sure to have started up `tari_validator_node` once previously to have a node directory set up, default is `tari_validator_node -- -b data/vn1`.

 ### Setup